 And you can’t have missed that DC has a lot of future plans.
 Back in 2014, WB announced six films set for the franchise between Justice League and 2020, and while a lot has changed to those projects, few have been outright dropped and many, many more have been added.
 It’s been hard to keep up with what DC Films are doing when things were looking up and now there’s doubt about where exactly the franchise is going, that gets only more unclear.

-Related: Every DC Movie Announced This Year
+Related: Every DC Movie Coming in 2018

 So, as the storm begins to calm, we’re going to take a look through all the announced films and see which ones are actually going to come out, which are already canned and which may stay forever stuck in development hell.